wp-plugins/nextgen-facebook/readme.txt

 **A.** By default, NGFB will use the excerpt for the Open Graph description value.
 If an excerpt isn't available, the content text will be used instead.
 If there are parts of your content text that you don't want NGFB to pickup, you can wrap those sections between `<!--no-text-->` and `<!--no-text-->` comment tags.

-== Plugin News ==
+== Resources ==

+The <em>Other Notes</em> tab on WordPress.org is limited in length.
+You can access the complete [Other Notes on Surnia Ulula](http://surniaulula.com/extend/plugins/nextgen-facebook/?section=other_notes).

-You can [follow this RSS feed from Surnia Ulula](http://surniaulula.com/category/application/wordpress/wp-plugins/ngfb/feed/) for news about the NGFB Open Graph plugin.
+[Follow this RSS feed from Surnia Ulula](http://surniaulula.com/category/application/wordpress/wp-plugins/ngfb/feed/) for news about the NGFB Open Graph plugin.

+Need help?
+See the [FAQ](http://surniaulula.com/extend/plugins/nextgen-facebook/?section=faq), [Other Notes](http://surniaulula.com/extend/plugins/nextgen-facebook/?section=other_notes) or visit the [Support Forum](http://wordpress.org/support/plugin/nextgen-facebook) on WordPress.org.

 == Shortcodes ==